 AA Building Conversations brings together practicing architects and AA members to discuss in-situ how existing buildings in London have influenced, sharpened or challenged the architects’ own practices and understanding of the discipline.
 The conversations will be triggered by an AA PhD student, and will be a collective construction among all those present.
 This project has been initiated by Gabriela Garcia de Cortazar (AAPhD 2016), and realised by AA membership and AA PhD candidates Sofia Krimizi & Alvaro Velasco.

 Open to AA Members.
+Become a member.
 Book your place using the form below.